Tradition and Origin

 Cool-Climate Wines

-In Saxony, grapes grow in unique climatic conditions resulting from the influences of a Continental climate, the large temperature differences between warm days and cold nights, and the long ripening period.
-The grapes thus retain their distinctive aromas and natural freshness until late in the ripening process.
+In Saxony, the grapes continue to ripen under unique climatic conditions - favored by the prevailing influences of the continental climate, the large temperature differences between warm days and cool nights and a long ripening period.
+As a result, the grapes retain their distinctive aromas and natural freshness until late in the ripening process.

-From our Saxon grapes we produce cool-climate wines with aromatic elegance and finesse.
-They are regularly recognised and win awards at renowned national and international competitions and tastings such as “Mundis Vini”, “AWC Vienna” or “Best of Riesling”.
+We press “cool climate” wines with aromatic elegance and finesse from our Saxon grapes.
+These are regularly recognized and awarded prizes at renowned national and international tastings such as “AWC Vienna”, “Mundus Vini” and “Best of Riesling”.

 DELICACIES WITH A GREAT TRADITION